I Want To...

 All students accepted for an elective are required to complete the Johns Hopkins HIPAA training courses.
-In addition, students accepted for clinical electives are required to obtain or show proof of having received a successful criminal background investigation and training in blood borne pathogens and universal precautions.
-Instructions for these requirements will be provided at time of acceptance.
+In addition, students accepted for clinical electives are required to obtain or show proof of training in blood borne pathogens and universal precautions.
+Instructions for these requirements are provided at time of acceptance.

 What housing options are available?

 A limited number of furnished units adjacent to campus are available from $1200-$1500 per month.
 Housing information for options off campus and adjacent to campus will be provided if you are accepted for an elective.